 Linapacan Tourist Camp

-The last night takes place at a camp consisting of cabins with a small terrace and an area with chairs and hammocks that’s ideal for watching the sunset.
-Once you’ve showered and gotten comfortable, the farewell dinner will take place.
-We won’t say much about it because we want it to surprise you just like it surprised us, but we assure you that you’ll never forget this “traditional” dinner.
+You’ll spend the final night at a camp consisting of cabins with a small terrace and a communal area with chairs and hammocks, ideal for watching the sunset.
+Once you’ve showered and settled in, it’ll be time for the farewell dinner.
+We won’t say much about it because we want it to surprise you as much as it surprised us, but we assure you that you’ll never forget this “traditional” dinner.

 Day 4

-Sadly, the last day begins and the expedition sets course for El Nido.
-Make the most of enjoying the wonders this boat offers, as the adventure is drawing to a close.
+Sadly, the final day arrives and the expedition sets course for El Nido.
+Make the most of everything this wonderful boat has to offer, as the adventure is drawing to a close.

 Takling Island

-Another uninhabited island where a Survivors-type show could easily be filmed.
-It’s relatively close to the camp where you slept, so the sail won’t be long.
+Another uninhabited island where a Survivor-style TV show could easily be filmed.
+It’s relatively close to the camp where you spent the night, so it’s only a short sail away.
 It’s also perfect for snorkeling.

 Darocotan Island

-If you feel like extending your stay—or, in the end, you’re not going to do the expedition and want to have a special experience—you already know there are 3–4 little cabin hotels to stay here for a few days.
+If you’d like to extend your stay—or decide not to do the expedition after all and want to have a special experience—you’ll be pleased to know that there are three or four small cabin-style resorts where you can stay for a few days.
 We talk about it in our Darocotan Guide.

 El Nido (San Fernando)

-Expeditions used to end in El Nido Town, but with the increase in boats and the small size of the port, they now finish at the San Fernando port, which, if you look, is north of Palawan.
-In general, transport to El Nido Town is included, since there’s no regular transport from this point.
+Expeditions used to end in El Nido Town, but as the number of boats has increased and the port is small, they now finish at the port of San Fernando, which lies farther north on Palawan Island.
+Onward transport to El Nido Town is generally included, since there’s no regular transport from this point.

-Don’t worry, once you arrive at the port, the expedition crew will take care of offloading your luggage.
-Give them a big hug, take your last photos and—sorry—this journey will be over.
+Don’t worry, once you reach the port, the expedition crew will take care of offloading your luggage.
+Give them a big hug, take a few final photos and—sorry—the journey will be over.

-Remember, these stops may vary depending on the company and the state of the sea.
-Due to the swell, it may not be possible to moor somewhere because of the boat’s draft and traveler safety.
-Don’t obsess over not having gone to this or that island; they’ve likely taken you to others just as beautiful or more.
+Remember, these stops may vary depending on the company and sea conditions.
+Due to the swell, it may not be possible to moor somewhere because of the boat’s draft or safety concerns.
+Don’t worry if you miss a particular island; the crew will probably take you somewhere else that is just as beautiful, if not more so.
 What really matters here is the experience.

 Remember that with our link and the code FACEBOOK10 you get 10% off BDBM expeditions.